veracruz-project/veracruz/icecap/README.md

 ## How Veracruz IceCap binaries start

-There are two Veracruz IceCap binaries: `runtime_manager_enclave.elf` and `virtio-console-server.elf`.
+There are two Veracruz IceCap binaries: `runtimeimanager-enclave.elf` and `virtio-console-server.elf`.

 Execution starts at the `_start` defined in